 I came away with a new appreciation for Taylors coffee, plus a bag of the Beautiful Tomorrow and the Red Geisha to enjoy on my travels.

+See what I found when I looked at some coffee kit in the next of my detailed write-ups.
 For another perspective on the Festival, check out the review by Bex.
 If you’ve published a review of the festival, drop me a line with the link and I’ll add it in.

 If you liked this post, please let me know by clicking the “Like” button.
 If you have a WordPress account and you don’t mind everyone knowing that you liked this post, you can use the “Like this” button right at the bottom instead.